ARTICLES

 1. White Baneberry (Actaea Pachypoda)

-White baneberry is a small ball-type-shaped plant native to North American forests.
-It is also known as doll’s eye because of its specially shaped fruits that do indeed give a weird look and feel to the plant.
-Its red thick stems also look very attractive, but it's very important to take into account that the fruits of white baneberry are toxic.
-This plant is definitely one of the strangest plants in the world!
+White baneberry is a small, ball-shaped plant native to North American forests.
+It is also known as a doll’s eye because its specially shaped fruits give the plant a weird look and feel.
+Its red, thick stems also look very attractive, but it's essential to consider that the fruits of white baneberry are toxic.
+This plant is one of the strangest plants in the world!

 Strangest plants white baneberry